hackerzhuli/unity-code/README_MARKETPLACE.md

 ## 🎮 Perfect for Unity Developers Who Want:

-- **🤖 AI-Powered Development** - Use advanced AI-powered editors like Cursor, Windsurf, or Trae with full Unity IDE capabilities
 - **🚀 Faster development cycles** with integrated testing and debugging
 - **📖 Better code documentation** with one click access to Unity and .NET docs
-- **🔧 Streamlined workflow** without constantly switching between an AI-powered editor and a powerful IDE for Unity like Rider
+- **🔧 Streamlined workflow** without constantly switching between VS Code and Unity Editor
 - **💰 Cost-effective solution** that doesn't require expensive subscriptions
-- **🎯 Editor flexibility** to use their preferred VS Code-based environment
 - **⚡ Lightweight tooling** that doesn't slow down their development machine
+- **🎯 Professional Unity development** directly in VS Code

 ## ✨ Why Choose Unity Code?

 ### 🆓 **Completely Free & Open Source**
-No subscriptions, no licensing fees, no restrictions.
+No subscriptions, no licensing fees.
 Unity Code is 100% free and open source, giving you full control over your development environment.

-### 🔓 **Editor Freedom**
-Unlike official Unity extensions that lock you into specific editors, Unity Code works across multiple VS Code-based editors, giving you the freedom to choose your preferred development environment.
+### 🔧 **Professional Unity Tools**
+Unity Code provides comprehensive Unity development features that enhance your VS Code experience with professional-grade Unity tooling.

 ### ⚡ **Lightweight & Fast**
 Built from the ground up for performance, Unity Code provides powerful features without bloating your editor or slowing down your workflow.